OpenDSA/OpenDSA/RST/en/PIFLA/PDACFL.rst

 .. ..

-   The remaining material comes form Susan Rodger's notes.
+   The remaining material was derived originally from Susan Rodger's notes.
-   Unfortunately, as presented this is mostly gibberish.
+   Unfortunately, at this point this is mostly gibberish.
-   And even then, it leaves a lot "to the book".
+   And even so far as it goes, it leaves a lot "to the book".
    So not useful.
    What we need at a minimum is to modify the example so that it clearly shows something that is easily recognizeable as the resulting grammar.
    The example here might be interpretable as a grammar, but it causes too much confusion due to the unexplained notation to actually work as an example.
-   So for now, we won't even pretend to give the proof.
+   So for now, I have commented this out, and we won't even pretend to give the proof.
    Thus, the brief sketch above replaces all of this for now (which makes this module match the course slides).